cubomx/consul-learn/kv-store.md

 - `checks`
 - `event`

+A new configuration (adding a new Watch to a configuration file) just needs to use `consul reload` to load it.

 ### Consul Sessions
 Build distributed locks with Consul KV.
 They act as a binding layer between nodes, health checks, and KV data.
 Supports `acquire`, `release` operation.